 - Stroll around the über-gorgeous St Moritzsee.

-- Have a look at the quirky old-world Hotel Waldhaus am See and imagine the place say, 100 years ago – people in Edwardian costume strolling lazily around, picknicing by the lake, happily chatting, resting and taking the baths.
+- Have a look at the rambling old-world Hotel Waldhaus am See and imagine the place say, 100 years ago – people in Edwardian costume strolling lazily around, picknicing by the lake, happily chatting, resting and taking the baths.
 Very belle époque.

 - Try a Nusstorte (local nut cake – delicious).